IW276/IW276WS20-P6/README.md

 ### Docker Execution Prerequisites

 #### Source List and GPG Files in `resource` folder
-We need to files to install some libraries with apt inside the build process for the image
+We need these two files to install some libraries (e.g. opencv2) using apt inside the build process for the image:
 ```
 /etc/apt/sources.list.d/nvidia-l4t-apt-source.list
 /etc/apt/trusted.gpg.d/jetson-ota-public.asc